 4) Without taking the shrink disc apart, verify all the bolts on the shrink disc are loose and slide the shrink disc onto the hollow bore OD.
 Slide the upper bushing into the gearbox hollow bore.
+If your mixer shaft is 1.50" diameter or smaller, make sure to align peen & paint marks when assembling.
 The gearbox is now ready for the shaft installation.